Signal briefing / Regional ISP

 If his contact details become outdated, other network operators and RIPE NCC may be unable to reach the right party, potentially affecting the ASN’s ability to maintain peering or comply with registry policy.

-Through his RIPE handle, Frank Eckenfels can modify the aut-num object for AS210333 and any linked person or role records.
-If the maintainer hierarchy permits, he could also create or update route objects that authorize BGP announcements.
+Through his RIPE handle, Frank Eckenfels can modify the aut-num entity for AS210333 and any linked person or role records.
+If the maintainer hierarchy permits, he could also create or update route entities that authorize BGP announcements.
 This control surface means that whoever holds the FE2316-RIPE credential can influence how the ASN holder is presented in official records and its BGP routing posture.

 The integrity of the ASN’s public registry data depends on this individual maintaining accurate and secure access.